SahibMobDev/The-Movies-App/README.md

 # The-Movies-App
-Simple movie app, with Retrofit2, MVVM, Room database.
+Simple movie app, with Retrofit2, MVVM and Room database.